icgc-dcc/dcc-etl/README.md

 ICGC DCC - ETL
 ===

 Parent project of the ETL pipeline modules.

-Note that this project is soon to be replaced with [`dcc-release`](../dcc-release)
+*Note:* This project is soon to be replaced with [`dcc-release`](https://github.com/icgc-dcc/dcc-release) which greatly simplifies the required infrastructure and implementation.

 Build
 ---